 5 Fun Ways To Learn About Christmas In Germany

-Kids put their shoes out for St. Nicholas to fill with goodies.
+Kids put their shoes out for St. Nicholas to fill with goodies and small gifts.
 If a child has been naughty, it is said that they will get switches!

 Dianna at The Kennedy Adventures has this fabulous free printable Catholic Saints Study: Saint Nicholas and ideas for St. Nicholas Crafts for Children.

 The Legend of St. Nicholas: A Story of Christmas GivingThe Legend of Saint Nicholas (Incredible Lives for Young Readers)The Story of Saint Nicholas: A Children’s AdaptationSaint Nicholas: The Real Story of the Christmas Legend